Leejjon/basic-auth-bug/README.md

 - I also ran this command but I'm not sure if it was needed: cdk bootstrap aws://accountid/region
 - cdk deploy
 - Verify that there is a "basic-auth-bug-pipeline" cloudformation template
-- Verify that this pipeline runs once and creates the amplify app
-- Go to the amplify app and click on the "run build" button
-- Usually the first time the deployments works.
-- Try changing something like the app description in the pipeline-stack.ts to trigger a cloudformation update.
-And commit this change and push it.
-It should trigger the amplify build.
-- And you can trigger the codepipeline to update the infra (after the amplify build succeeds).
-- It breaks.
-Try logging in to your amplify url with username "hello" and password "awssupport"